Culture can be defined as the arts and other manifestations of human intellectual achievement regarded collectively.

 Absenteeism and leavers data.

 Cultures form like habits - a series of unchallenged behaviours continue in the workplace over time until they become the norm.
-The higher rewarding, the behaviour - the fester the take up into culture if left unchallenged.
+The higher rewarding, the behaviour - the faster the take up into culture if left unchallenged.
 Culture is in essence tradition and passes down through experience of how it is accepted in the organisation over time.
 This means to tackle culture, unsafe behaviours need to be tackled from where they start as early and regularly as possible.

 How do we tackle it?